akdemirlab/EAC_brainMets/README.md

 ## Plotting and Analysis Scripts

-This repository contains the scripts used for analysis and plotting of figures in the EAC brain metastasis manuscript.
+This repository contains the scripts used for analysis and plotting of figures in the associated paper, EAC brain metastasis manuscript.

+Software versions and dependencies are described in the Methods section of the paper.

 ## Figure 1